Anatomy of a Design Team

 All Max scenes should be contained in the Scenes folder.
 You should keep levels inside the scenes/maps subfolder and all props in the scenes/props subfolder(s).

-For any/all assets that might be used outside the current project (reusable material libraries
+For any/all assets that might be used outside the current project (reusable material libraries and textures, props used accross projects, etc) you might consider creating a hard link to the shared assets folder.

 Check In/Out Files